Tag Archives: First Lady History

 Nellie Taft’s Lonely Dinner

-Helen Herron Taft (1861-1943) did not have a long time to enjoy wearing her stylish Edwardian gowns on the magnificent occasions she had been planning for decades.
-Only three months into William Howard Taft’s presidency, she collapsed from a stroke.
-Mrs. … Continue reading
+Helen Herron Taft (1861-1943) did not have time to enjoy wearing her stylish Edwardian gowns or the magnificent occasions she had been planning for decades.
+Only three months into William Howard Taft’s presidency, she collapsed with a stroke.
+Mrs. Taft Has Aphasia … Continue reading

 DOLLEY MADISON SAVES WASHINGTON: PART I